Ib01/MediaBeaver/README.md

 # Features to be added before our first beta:

-* would be nice to find a way to title case titles (i.e not just capitalise the first letter of each word but to not capitalise words like 'a' or 'it' etc)
+* ensure root path and end path appending is done properly.

+* Cache data from web services for more efficient qureying.

+* validate paths based on environment. i.e linux vs windows etc.

 * add move history to the db

 * and undo move capability

+* destination path rename? "naming format" or "naming and placement"?

+* would be nice to find a way to title case titles (i.e not just capitalise the first letter of each word but to not capitalise words like 'a' or 'it' etc)

 * get subtitles

-* Ensure error is thrown if destination root and source paths specified in configs is not found during processing

-* validate paths based on environment. i.e linux vs windows etc.

 * upgrade logger to log4j2

 * look into http://acoustid.org/ and http://musicbrainz.org/ for music identification?

-* destination path rename? "naming format" or "naming and placement"?

-* Configuration Wizard Screen 1 add a copy option as well as the move option in the Action dropdown.
-Useful for testing.
+* Enable users to copy instead of move content

 * Test this on Freenas with a Custom Jail Plugin